18th Edition Cable Fixings [A Clear Guide to selecting Fire Resistant Cable Fixings]

 They are available in different sizes for either wall or ceiling mounting, cables can be easily added or removed during the installation process.

-Once you have selected the most appropriate cable fixings, be mindful that the screws and expansion plugs you use also need to be fire resistant.
+Once you have selected the most appropriate cable fixings, be mindful that the screws and expansion plugs should also be compliant.